Silver-D/LastEpochSM/README.md

 and put the files into the game's installation directory, in _"Last Epoch\Mods\"_.
 + If you don't want to use skins, you don't have to install the _LastEpochSM_Skins.dll_ module,<br />
 or if you just want skins, you can skip the _LastEpochSM_Mini.dll_ module.
-+ But _LastEpochSM.dll_ needs to be installed for both of these modules to work.
++ _LastEpochSM.dll_ needs to be installed for both of these modules to work.
 + If you're using the _LastEpochSM_Mini.dll_ module, configure your desired settings in Mini\Conf.json, as everything is turned off by default.
 + The ReadMe files are included with details about the setting options, and an explanation on how to setup the _Blessing Transfers_ feature.
 + Launch your game.
 Look at the MelonLoader Console for any issues.